 \section{Conclusion}

 In conclusion, we study the mechanics of sessile whole blood drop evaporation using direct experimental visualization and theoretical methods like time sequence analysis, lubrication analysis, and micro/nano-characterization.
 We identified that blood drop evaporation, in general, can be subdivided into three stages (A, B, C) based on the evaporation rate.
 Stage A is the fastest and consists of the gelation of the contact line due to the radial transport of RBCs caused by the outward capillary flow.
 The gelation occurs due to sol-gel phase transition.
 Stage B consists of an intermediate evaporation rate in which the gelation front moves radially inward.
-The radially inward gelation front propagation and droplet height reduction cause the phase transition of the entire droplet into a wet gel state.
-The wet gel phase changes to a dry gel state in stage C of droplet evaporation.
+The radially inward gelation front propagation and droplet height reduction cause the phase transition of the entire droplet into a wet-gel state.
+The wet-gel phase changes to a dry-gel state in stage C of droplet evaporation.
 Further, we show that the precipitate thickness profile computed from the theoretical analysis conforms to the optical profilometry measurements.
-We also observe lamination to delamination transition in stage C. Further, as the wet gel transitions to dry gel, the final dried residue precipitate undergoes desiccation induced stresses that lead to different kinds of cracks forming on the precipitate.
+We also observe lamination to delamination transition in stage C which provides quantitative data on the slowest stage C of evaporation.
+Further, as the wet gel transitions to dry gel, the final dried residue precipitate undergoes desiccation-induced stresses that lead to different kinds of cracks forming on the precipitate.
 The crack characteristics depend highly on the precipitate's local thickness; hence, a one-to-one map exists between precipitate thickness and the corresponding cracks that are formed.
-We also show that the drop evaporation rate and final dried precipitate pattern do not change appreciably within the parameter variation of the bacterial concentration ($c{\leq}10^9$ CFU/ml) typically found in bacterial infection of living organisms.
+We further show that the drop evaporation rate and final dried precipitate pattern do not change appreciably within the parameter variation of the bacterial concentration ($c{\leq}10^9$ CFU/ml) typically found in bacterial infection of living organisms.
 However, at very high bacterial concentration ($c{\sim}10^{12}$ CFU/ml) which are biologically not feasible for a living organism we observe the cracks formed in the coronal region of the precipitate deviates from the typical radial cracks found in lower concentrations.